What is an overbite>What is underbite>Overbite vs underbite

 Invisalign can be used to treat overbite and consists of a treatment plan of wearing clear aligners which are replaced typically every 2 weeks.
 Similar to braces, and also depending on the complexity of the overbite, treatment can take months to years.
 Invisalign is the best solution when applied to mild or moderate overbite conditions.

 Braces are very popular in the correction of overbite by first straightening teeth then pulling the top teeth back.
 Depending on the severity of the overbite the treatment time can vary from months to years.
 Deep overbites are the best candidates for braces however the downside is that it makes oral hygiene a little more challenging.

 Surgery should be reserved for extreme cases where the overbite is skeletal.
 This specific procedure will help reposition the jaw.
 Since children’s jaws are still under development and continuously shifting it is recommended that overbite is treated when the child stops growing usually in late teens.

 How can Smile Studio Orthodontics help?

-If you have further questions please contact our Smile Studio Orthodontics office.
-Our staff will be more than happy to speak with you about your concerns.
+If you have further questions please contact our Smile Studio Orthodontics Richmond Tx.
+Our office staff will be more than happy to speak with you about your concerns.